IMPORTANT

 After your contractor has installed the battery, they must submit an interconnection application with PG&E's Electric Generation Interconnection department.

-Step 3: Once you receive Permission to Operate, submit your Permanent Battery Storage Rebate application
+Step 5: Submit your Permanent Battery Storage Rebate application

-Note: The invoice is not the purchasing agreement/contract.
-The purchasing agreement reflects the warranty information along with the detailed breakdown cost of the labor, permanent battery storage system, and any other costs.
+important notice Note: The invoice is not the purchasing agreement/contract.
+The purchasing agreement reflects the warranty information along with the detailed breakdown cost of the labor, permanent battery storage system, and any other associated costs.

 Dual participation

-Eligible customers may participate in both the Self-Generation Incentive Program (SGIP) General Market (GM) Budget* and the Permanent Battery Storage Rebate Program.
+Eligible customers may participate in both the Self-Generation Incentive Program (SGIP) Small Residential Storage (GM) Budget* and the Permanent Battery Storage Rebate Program.

 Benefits: